Entry Level Yacht Jobs: Which one is right for you?

 If you are wanting to get a job as a chef onboard a superyacht it is a good idea to have some experience working in restaurants or even better working as a private chef.

-It is probably one of the most transferable positions on the boat because it is pretty straight forward.
+It is probably one of the most transferable positions on the boat because it is pretty straightforward.
+If you can cook on land, you can most likely cook on a boat.

 This is a great opportunity to get a job on board and get some experience working in the industry.
 The more people and friends you make in the industry the easier it is to get your next job.